-He hopes to one day compete on Survivor or the Amazing Race, but would settle for Big Brother if they called him.
+Eric can often be found playing board games or tinkering with his frozen margarita recipe.
+He hopes to one day compete on Survivor, but would settle for Big Brother if they called him.

 I’m really good at, and enjoy, assembling IKEA furniture.
 My fee for doing so includes one order of Swedish meatballs.